Why is this medication prescribed?

 Use each syringe only once and inject all the solution in the syringe.
 Dispose of used syringes in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-If you are using a prefilled syringe that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature for 45 minutes before you are ready to inject the medication.
+If you are using a prefilled syringe that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature (30 minutes for the 200 mg prefilled syringe and 45 minutes for the 300 mg syringe) before you are ready to inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.